| Date | 1638 CE |

 | Current location | Gemäldegalerie Alte Meister, Dresden, Germany |

-After its creation around 1638, “Samson’s Riddle” was likely commissioned or sold to a private collector before entering the royal collection of August II of Poland (Friedrich August I of Saxony).
-It was recorded in the Dresden inventory between 1722 and 1728 and has since remained in the Gemäldegalerie Alte Meister in Dresden, Germany, where it continues to be a highlight of the museum’s collection.
+After its creation around 1638, Samson’s Riddle likely entered a private collection before becoming part of the royal holdings of August II of Poland, also Friedrich August I of Saxony.
+It is recorded in the Dresden inventory between 1722 and 1728 and has remained there ever since.
+Today it is housed in the Gemäldegalerie Alte Meister in Dresden, where it continues to stand as one of the museum’s important Rembrandts and as a vivid example of his ability to transform biblical narrative into human drama.